pico2/Arianrhod/Source/sources/cpython/Doc/library/importlib.rst

    .. versionadded:: 3.3

+   .. method:: find_spec(fullname, path, target=None)

+      An abstract method for finding a :term:`spec <module spec>` for the specified module.
+If this is a top-level import, *path* will be ``None``.
+Otherwise, this is a search for a subpackage or module and *path* will be the value of :attr:`__path__` from the parent package.
+If a spec cannot be found, ``None`` is returned.
+      When passed in, ``target`` is a module object that the finder may use to make a more educated about what spec to return.

+      .. versionadded:: 3.4

    .. method:: find_module(fullname, path)

-      An abstract method for finding a :term:`loader` for the specified module.
+      A legacy method for finding a :term:`loader` for the specified module.
 If this is a top-level import, *path* will be ``None``.
       Otherwise, this is a search for a subpackage or module and *path* will be the value of :attr:`__path__` from the parent package.
 If a loader cannot be found, ``None`` is returned.

+      If :meth:`find_spec` is defined, backwards-compatible functionality is provided.

       .. versionchanged:: 3.4
          Returns ``None`` when called instead of raising :exc:`NotImplementedError`.
+Can use :meth:`find_spec` to provide
+         functionality.

+      .. deprecated:: 3.4
+         Use :meth:`find_spec` instead.

    .. method:: invalidate_caches()